HL7/cql-ig/input/pages/using-cql.md

 A "data type" in CQL refers to any named type used within CQL expressions.
 They may be primitive types, such as the system-defined "Integer" and "DateTime", or they may be model-defined types such as "Encounter" or "Medication".
 For FHIR-based knowledge artifacts using model information based on implementation guides (such as the QI-Core profiles), these will be the author-friendly identifiers for the profile.
-Data types referenced in CQL libraries to be included in a knowledge artifact must conform to Conformance Requirement 2.14.

 **Conformance Requirement 2.14 (Data Type Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-14)
 {: #conformance-requirement-2-14}

-1. Data type names referenced in CQL **SHALL**:<br/>
+1. Data type names referenced in CQL:
-       a.
-Use quoted identifiers only if necessary (i.e. the data type name includes spaces)<br/>
+    a. **SHALL** use PascalCase (unless dictated by the name of the type in the model)
-       b.
-Use PascalCase plus appropriate spacing
+    b. **SHALL NOT** use quoted identifiers (unless required because the name of the type in the model contains spaces or is otherwise not a valid identifier without quoting)

 For example: